zp-forks/terraform-provider-discord/docs/index.md

 # Discord Provider

-This is a fork of [aequasi/terraform-provider-discord](https://github.com/aequasi/terraform-provider-discord).
-We ran into some problems with this provider and decided to fix them with this opinionated version.
+This is a fork of [aequasi/terraform-provider-discord](https://github.com/aequasi/terraform-provider-discord) and [Chaotic-Logic/terraform-provider-discord](https://github.com/Chaotic-Logic/terraform-provider-discord).

 The Discord provider is used to interact with the Discord API.
 It requires proper credentials before it can be used.